 How to track & measure earned media

-It’s important to track and measure your earned media activity in order to gauge its effectiveness.
+It’s essential to track and measure your earned media activity to gauge its effectiveness.
 There are a few different ways to do this:

-Use Google Analytics or another analytics tool to track website traffic from sources such as press mentions or review sites.
+Use Google Analytics or another analytics tool to track website traffic from sources such as press releases, mentions, or review sites.

-Use a social media monitoring tool like Hootsuite Insights or Sprout Social to track how often your brand is mentioned on social media, and what the sentiment is around these mentions.
+Use a social media monitoring tool like Hootsuite Insights or Sprout Social to track how often your brand is mentioned on social media and the sentiment surrounding these mentions.

-Set up Google Alerts for your brand name – this will notify you whenever your brand is mentioned online, so you can keep track of all the coverage.
+Set up Google Alerts for your brand name – this will notify you whenever your brand is mentioned online so that you can keep track of all the coverage.

 How do you “earn” earned media?

-There’s no one-size-fits-all answer to this question – every brand is different and will need to find its own unique way to earn earned media.
+There’s no one-size-fits-all answer to this question – every brand is different and must find its unique way to earn earned media.
 However, there are a few general things that all brands can do to increase their chances of getting covered:

 - Engaging your fans and brand advocates to strengthen your relationship with the people who are talking about your brand